The *-Vertex-Reinforced Jump Process: The limiting manifold

-where $W^u$ is the element of $(\R_+^*)^E$ defined in \eqref{Wu}.
-The following lemma, proved in Appendix~1, Section~\ref{pflemconv}, asserts that $\lll_0^W$ is the manifold of limiting values of the local time. \begin{lemma} Under $\P_{i_0}^W$, for all $i\in V$
+where $W^u$ is the element of $(0,\iy)^E$ defined in \eqref{Wu}.
+The following lemma, proved in Appendix~\ref{pflemconv}, asserts that $\lll_0^W$ is the manifold of limiting values of the local time. \begin{lemma} For all $a\in\aaa$, under $\P_{i_0}^{W^a}$, for all $i\in V$,